rudravaram85/dropboxSync/README.md

   An api call is made for each imported file from dropbox to aws s3 using $q,this the tricky part,

-                 /* Angular’s default transformRequest function will try to serialize FormData object, override it with the identity function to leave the data intact.Angular’s default Content-Type header for POST and PUT requests is application/json ,to change set ‘Content-Type’: undefined, the browser sets the Content-Type to multipart/form-data for promise and fills in the correct boundary.
-Manually setting ‘Content-Type’: multipart/form-data will fail to fill in the boundary parameter of the request.*/
+                  Angular’s default transformRequest function will try to serialize FormData object, override it with the identity function to leave the data intact.Angular’s default Content-Type header for POST and PUT requests is application/json ,to change set ‘Content-Type’: undefined, the browser sets the Content-Type to multipart/form-data for promise and fills in the correct boundary.
+Manually setting ‘Content-Type’: multipart/form-data will fail to fill in the boundary parameter of the request.

                   return $http({data: formData,
                     headers: {'Content-Type': undefined}